Ever Given ship freed in Suez Canal | DW | 29.03.2021

 Workers succesfully freed the MV Ever Given earlier, according to the Suez Canal Authority and service provider Leth Agencies.

-The vessel, which is the size of the Empire State Building in New York, had held up nearly 200 other ships, bringing the world's most important trade route to a grinding halt.
+The vessel, which is the size of the Empire State Building in New York, had brought the world's most important trade route to a grinding halt.

+According to the SCA, around 370 ships were waiting for passage on both sides of the canal, including 25 oil tankers.

 Evergreen Line, which is leasing the Ever Given, said it would be inspected for seaworthiness and that said decisions regarding the vessel's cargo would be made after the inspection.